50 Running Terms: Terminology All Runners Should Know

 In contrast to clock time, chip time is the amount of time it took you to run a race from the moment you personally crossed the start line to the moment you crossed the finish line.

-For this reason, chip time is faster than clock time for all runners aside from those who are lined up directly on the starting line.
+For this reason, chip time is faster than clock time for all runners besides those lined up directly on the starting line.

 Running Acronyms and Running Abbreviations